 Initial Consultation

-The Initial Consultation meeting provides applicants an opportunity to receive personalized guidance on project ideas, explore how they align with TLC funding priorities, and address any questions about the application process.
+The Initial Consultation meeting is with TLC Executive Director Kem Saichaie and Interim Director Casey Shapiro (or delegates).
+This meeting provides applicants an opportunity to receive personalized guidance on project ideas, explore how they align with TLC funding priorities, and address any questions about the application process.
 The goal is to help instructors refine and focus their projects and ensure the proposals are as compelling, aligned with funding categories, and well-prepared as possible.
 A secondary goal of the Initial Consultation is to ensure that instructors articulate an assessment plan to determine and evaluate the impact of their proposed project.
 The Initial Consultation is intended to help develop a competitive proposal and is not an opportunity for lobbying on behalf of a proposal.

-Following this Initial Consultation meeting with Executive Director Kem Saichaie and Interim Director Casey Shapiro (or delegates), additional consultations with TLC staff may also be required, particularly to articulate an assessment plan and where in-kind contributions from TLC services are integral to a project proposal.
-Following the additional consultation, applicants will receive a Catalyst Grant Consultation Feedback Letter from the TLC member, which is required with their grant submission (see Checklist with Application Requirements).
+Following the Initial Consultation meeting, additional consultations with TLC staff may also be required, particularly to articulate an assessment plan and where in-kind contributions from TLC services are integral to a project proposal.
+Following the additional consultation(s), applicants will receive a Catalyst Grant Consultation Feedback Letter from the TLC member, which is required with their grant submission (see Checklist with Application Requirements).
 Applicants should discuss how they integrated the feedback into their final proposal.

 In addition, consultations with disciplinary teaching support units may be necessary to establish collaborations and to develop budget estimates for services to be incorporated into a project proposal.
 Furthermore, consultations with Academic Senate staff are strongly encouraged early in the process to discuss proposals related to academic programs and courses.